Diocese of Virac: First Diocesan Pastoral Assembly

 Five years after the First Diocesan Synod, on August 24–27, 2004 de los Santos called for a Diocesan Pastoral Assembly to see and evaluate the pastoral work of the Local Church and address some relevant issues affecting the Church, in line with the diocesan vision and the diocesan thrust of the New Evangelization Pastorale.
 The Pastoral Assembly emphasized the urgent implementation of the NEP in all parishes and mission churches, and the immediate creation of the Diocesan Pastoral Plan.

 In that pastoral assembly, the major diocesan commissions at work presented their statutes, locating and aligning all their existing and future programs and activities with the stages, principles and structures of the NEP.

 Diocesan Pastoral Plan

 Since the First Diocesan Synod, the Diocesan Pastoral Council (DPC) was created to draft the Diocesan Pastoral Plan.
 Hence, various discussions, consultations and deliberations had been done in the parish, vicarial, diocesan, and commission levels under the supervision of the DPC.
 The diocese became ready to launch and implement the 2005 Diocesan Pastoral Plan of the Diocese of Virac.

 Parishes and mission churches

-As of May 22, 2023, the Diocese of Virac has a total of 44 churches in 34 parishes, and 10 mission churches which are in the preparation period of becoming a parish.
+As of 26 September 2026, the Diocese of Virac has a total of 50 parishes and mission churches.